 - Pin Description you added while saving the pin.

-You will be surprised to know that pin descriptions are most of the times invisible for users (Pinterest is saving space in the feed to show more pins, I guess).
+You will be surprised to know that pin descriptions are most of the time invisible to users.
+The network is saving space in the feed to show more pins, I guess.
 But it doesn’t mean that you can ignore pin descriptions.
 They are very important for SEO of your pins!

-Keep in mind that Pinterest will never share all the details as this would open the door for spammers and all kinds of manipulations on the platform.
+Keep in mind that the platform will never share all the details of its algorithm, as this would open the door for a large scale of spammers and all kinds of manipulations on the platform.
 All I can tell you is based on my experience and the information representatives of the platform shared publicly.

 - Pinterest Keyword Search Results